 The second and third holes are particularly tough, earning the nickname ‘The Undertow’ for being one of the most demanding stretches on the PGA Tour.
 Overall the front nine on the North is the weakest of the four at Torrey Pines.
 It is pretty straightforward golf that barely approaches the ocean around the third and fourth holes.

-The best stretches on the course are on the back 9, holes 10-12, and 14-16.
+The best stretches on the course are on the back 9, holes 10-12 and 14-16.
 The 10th is a beautiful par five that plays straight into the ocean alongside the South’s opening hole.
-The second shot into par 5 leaves you with nothing but wide-open ocean views.
+The second shot into par 5 leaves you with wide-open ocean views.